mlaxmanvmani/Waveforms-for-nonspinning-IMRIs-on-eccentric-orbits./README.md

 FHybrid\[2,6\] represents the \(v<sup>2</sup> e<sup>6</sup>\) term.

-#### Note:
-We have used two symbols for phasing and mode results which can be replaced as:
+Note: We have used two symbols for phasing and mode results which can be replaced as:

-v0byv -> v0/v  and
+v0byv &rarr; v0/v &

 ebyei -> et/ei